dwpery/ClockWebApp/docs/PRIVACYPOLICY.md

 ## Information Collection and Use

-Clock Web App does not gather or store any information about its users and will not ask for personaly identifiable information about you unless you are contacting.
-We may start to collect information in future, pease read the 'Changes to policy section' for more information on this subject.
+Clock Web App does not gather or store any information about its users and will not ask for personaly identifiable information about you unless you are contacting support.
+We may start to collect information in future, please read the 'Changes to policy section' for more information on this subject.

 ### Contacting Support

-Your name and E-Mail will be needed if contacting support for obviouse reasons, this information may be stored to help improve the customer service experience and the generl user experience within the app itself
+Your name and E-Mail will be needed if contacting support for obviouse reasons, this information and chat logs / E-Mails between you and the support team may be stored to help improve the customer service experience and the generl user experience within the app itself

 ## Security